-The Ministry of Jusitce announced its plans to privatise up to 70% of probation’s core work on 9 May 2013.
+The Ministry of Jusitce is pushing through its Transforming Rehabilitation plans to outsource 70% of the Probation Service's work by autumn 2014.
 Napo belives that the true motivation behind this is to drive down costs and an ideological commitment on the part of the government to the private sector being the preferred bidder as opposed to state run services.

 Napo is campaigning vigourously to defend the Probation Service from this threat.